FOR CLASS SCHEDULES, TEXT 208-669-0500

 -80%-89% =B

--Below 80% = FAIL
+-Below 80% = NON-PASS

--A Performs appropriately without coaching 90% - 100%
+-A Performs actions appropriately and without coaching 90% - 100%

 -B Some coaching necessary 80% - 89%

--F Cannot perform skill 0%
+-F Cannot reliably perform skill 0%

 -1.
 Failure to follow class rules